Writer/Surfer

 Cons: Sporty silhouette

-Glade’s fully featured Boundary took top honors among in-mold helmets for its minimal weight, generous amount of venting, customizable fit, and comfortable liner that made the helmet great for long days on the mountain.
-The top vents are controlled by two sliders that allow you to more fully control air flow for ideal temp control.
-The visor is great for minimizing gap between goggles and helmet, and the magnetic buckle closure was easy to operate with gloves or mittens on.
+Glade’s fully featured Boundary took top honors among in-mold helmets for its minimal weight, generous venting, customizable fit, and comfortable liner that made the helmet great for long days on the mountain.
+The top vents are controlled by two sliders that allow you to fully control the airflow for ideal temperature control.
+The visor is great for minimizing the gap between goggles and helmet, and the magnetic buckle closure is easy to operate with gloves or mittens on.

 CHECK PRICE ON GLADE